project-lv/penal-codes/src/Chapter_3.md

 ## Article III — Burglary and Trespassing

 **S.A.R.P.C. §320 — Burglary (Class B Felony)**
-Entering any structure with intent to commit a felony or theft.
+Entering any structure with the intent to commit a felony or theft.
 **Penalty:** 15–25 min jail, $3,500 fine.

 **S.A.R.P.C. §321 — Home Invasion (Class A Felony)**
-Entering an occupied dwelling with intent to commit a crime and cause harm.
+Entering an occupied dwelling with the intent to commit a crime and cause harm.
 **Penalty:** 25–40 min jail, $5,000 fine.

 **S.A.R.P.C. §322 — Criminal Trespass (Class C Misdemeanor)**